-The name 'Purley' is supposed to mean 'Pear Tree Clearing' although this is not universally accepted.
+The name Purley is supposed to mean Pear Tree Clearing .
 There used to be two villages in the parish, one for each manor.
-Westbury Farm stands on the site of the deserted medieval village of Purley Parva or 'Little Purley'.
-Its manor house was Purley Hall which is not completely within the parish: the boundaries of Purley, Sulham and Pangbourne, meet in the Dining Room.
-For many years, the hall was rented out to Warren Hastings, the disgraced Governor of India, while he awaited his trial.
-His unhappy time here was enlightened by his Indian menagerie that he kept about him.
+Westbury Farm stands on the site of the deserted medieval village of Purley Parva or Little Purley.
+Its manor house was Purley Hall which was not completely within the parish: the boundaries of Purley, Sulham and Pangbourne once met in the dining room.
+For many years, the hall was rented out to Warren Hastings, the disgraced Governor of India, while he awaited his trial around 1788.
+This unhappy time there was brightened by the Indian menagerie that he kept about him.

-Purley Village was originally Purley Magna or 'Great Purley' and sits nearer the parish church and its own manor house, Purley Park.
-This manor was anciently held by the Huscarle family, who were probably descended from one of King Canute’s personal bodyguard, who were known as 'Huscarles'.
-The first of the family, Roland, certainly had a good Scandinavian name.
-After the death of Sir Thomas Huscarle in the 1350s, the manor passed to his widow, Lucy, and her new husband, Nicholas Carew.
-The couple liked Purley, but their descendants preferred Beddington Manor in Surrey, Lucy's paternal inheritance.
-Eventually Purley became the home to a younger branch of the family and upon the death of another Nicholas Carew in 1485, it became the property of his sister, Sanchea, and her husband, Sir John Iwardby from Farley Chamberlayne in Hampshire.
-Their eldest daughter and coheiress, Jane, married Sir John St. John, the Chamberlain to King Henry VII's mother, Margaret, Countess of Richmond.
-Jane has a textual memorial (1553) in the parish church.
-The main St. John estate was at Lydiard Tregoze, near Swindon, in Wiltshire but, being convenient for both London and Windsor, Purley became a favoured second home.
-Indeed, the couple's grandson, Nicholas St. John, seems to have preferred Purley to his other houses, probably because his wife was a Blount from Mapldurham House, just across the River.
-Their son, Viscount Grandison, a rather over-enthusiastic Lord Deputy of Ireland, grew up at Purley during the 1560s and is believed to have financed the rebuilding of the church tower, which bears his arms, in 1626.
-The Viscount's nephew, John, the first St. John baronet, was lord of the manor at the time and seems to have resided at Purley Park on and off.
-He married Anne Leighton, a grandaughter of Sir Francis Knollys, and they became the great grandparents of the first Viscount Bolingbroke.
-They were staunch Royalists and three of their sons were killed during the Civil War, one at the 2nd Battle of Newbury.
+Purley Village was originally Purley Magna or Great Purley and sits nearer the parish church with its own manor house, Purley Park.
+In 1485, the property came into the hands of Sir John Iwardby.
+His eldest daughter and coheiress, Jane, married Sir John St John, Chamberlain to the Countess of Richmond.
+She has a textual memorial (1553) in the parish church at Purley.
+The main St John estate was at Lydiard Tregoze near Swindon but, being convenient for both London and Windsor, Purley became a favoured second home.
+Indeed, the couple's grandson, Nicholas St John, seems to have preferred Purley to his other houses.
+His son, Viscount Grandison, a rather over-enthusiastic Lord Deputy of Ireland, grew up at Purley during the 1560s and is believed to have financed the rebuilding, in 1626, of the church tower.
+The Viscount's nephew, John, the first St John baronet, was lord of the manor at the time and seems to have resided at Purley Park on occassion.
+He married Anne Leighton, a granddaughter of Sir Francis Knollys from Reading, and they later became the great grandparents of the 1st Viscount Bolingbroke of Bucklebury House .
+They were staunch royalists and one of their sons was killed at the Second Battle of Newbury.

-|© Nash Ford Publishing 2009.
+|© Nash Ford Publishing 2009; Revised 2020.
 All Rights Reserved.